Track 3: Creating Web Reports

 - Resize the two filter controls to make them fully occupy the cells they are in.

-The report appears as follows in design view now:
+Designer displays the report as follows in design view now:

 To improve the report appearance, we need to further format the components in the report.
 First, we will format the chart.